 This is about compassion for people who don’t have a voice.

-This isn’t about whether you’re liberal or conservative, as Ditka seems to believe.
+This isn’t about whether you’re liberal or conservative.

 This is about whether you’re human.

 This is the last time you’ll see me use the term “Redskins’’ in one of my columns, unless it’s about the nickname controversy.
 It has been bothering me for a long time.
-I’ve written often about how wrong it is that we still have a sports franchise using a derogatory nickname for Native Americans.
+I’ve written often about how wrong it is that, in this day and age, we still have a sports franchise that uses a derogatory nickname for Native Americans.

 But Ditka has woken me up, shaken me out of my stupor.
-And I would call on the Sun-Times to stop using the nickname, as well.
-Though I don’t pretend to speak for everyone at the newspaper, I’d simply ask whether it would be palatable if we inserted any other skin color into the nickname — the Washington Blackskins, the Washington Whiteskins, the Washington Yellowskins, etc. I think we know the answer.
+And I would call on the Sun-Times to stop using the term, as well.
+Though I don’t pretend to speak for everyone at the newspaper, I’d simply ask whether it would be OK if you inserted any other skin color into the nickname – the Washington Blackskins, the Washington Whiteskins, the Washington Yellowskins, etc.

-Ironically, skin color is one of the issues Ditka brought up in his harangue.
+Ironically, skin color is one of the things Ditka brought up in his harangue.

-The argument that the nickname shouldn’t be changed because the franchise has been around a long time is a head- shaker.
-We’ve changed lots of things that once were considered acceptable.
+The argument that the nickname shouldn’t be changed because the franchise has been around a long time is a head shaker.
+We’ve changed lots of things that once were considered normal.
 Slavery comes to mind.
 We’ve evolved.

 If Native Americans don’t like the term Redskins, that’s all anybody needs to know on the issue.
 If any Irish Americans are offended by the Notre Dame Fighting Irish, then I’d suggest they speak up.
-I haven’t heard any complaints — perhaps because we of Irish heritage are not living in poverty on reservations.
+I haven’t heard it — perhaps because we of Irish heritage are not living in poverty on reservations

 I don’t think this is about a crazy old coot sounding off, as it’s being portrayed in some corners.
-Ditka is saying out loud what a lot of people, regardless of age, are thinking.
-(By the way, once you start making fun of someone’s advanced age, you’re not so different from the people making fun of Native Americans.
-You’re trafficking in an -ism, too.)
+Ditka is saying out loud what a lot of people, regardless of age, are saying.